melusc/mock-violentmonkey/README.md

 );
 ```

-## Additional GM-api
+## Additional GM api

-Additionally, mock-violentmonkey has some helper functions for setting up tests more easily.
+Additionally, mock-violentmonkey has some helper functions for setting up tests.

 ### update_GM_info

-This provides an easy way of updating `GM_info`. `GM_info` is mutable and `update_GM_info` provides an easy way of updating it in one go.
+This provides an easy way of updating `GM_info` / `GM.info`.
+The object is mutable but `update_GM_info` provides an easy way of updating it in one go.

 ```js
 test(